OpenResearchInstitute/joco-2018-badge/README.md

 You should be able to `sudo apt-get install gcc-arm-none-eabi` to get the toolchain.

-You can get JLink software from <https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack>
+You can get JLink software [from Segger here](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)

 The command line tools nrfjprog and mergehex are not currently available for ARM hosts.
 You can use the JLink tools to program the device, so you can probably work around nrfjprog.
-We still need to come up with an alternative for mergehex, but that should be simple.

 ### Build the code